AIM Operational Modes

 Simple, single-API interaction?

-is often a good starting point.Complex tasks needing multiple steps, different types of tools, or managing many API capabilities?
+genericOpenApiis often a good starting point.Complex tasks needing multiple steps, different types of tools, or managing many API capabilities?

-is more powerful and scalable.
+hierarchicalPlanneris more powerful and scalable.
 It promotes better task decomposition and reasoning.

-if only one).
-However, for explicit control and clarity in more complex applications, instantiating ApiInteractionManager
+The AgentB facade attempts to choose an appropriate default mode (usually hierarchicalPlanner if multiple ToolProviderSourceConfigs are registered, or genericOpenApi if only one).
+However, for explicit control and clarity in more complex applications, instantiating ApiInteractionManager directly with your chosen mode is recommended.

 Last updated